melissadale/ScoreFusionApp/README.md

-# Status: *INPROGRESS* #
+# Status: 1.0 release #
-This application is in active development.
-There are known bugs and additional functionality in the works.
+The first version of this application is released.
+For a full description of this app, how to use it and how to adapt it, consult the user's manual or one of the wikis listed in the Documentation section below.

 # USAGE #